bcgov/entity/docs/Way of Working/Bug-Triage-Process.md

    - YES, fix now?
 Inform (in-person/ RocketChat) PO about the amount of effort to fix the bug & the impact on the committed work
    * Decision: High Priority = high severity + high criticality (low, medium or high) is based on
    * Decision Criteria: User Impact, Volume of users, Data impact
-   * Priority 1: In order to complete the story this bug has to be fixed asap
+   * Priority 1: In order to complete the story this bug has to be fixed asap, or Customer is Blocked wihtout a workaround.
    * All others are not labeled with "Priority"; they are placed in column "Bugs" for future prioritization
 4. Bugs, that are not fixed in the current Sprint move to "New Issues"
+5. At the bi weekly bug triage Meeting:

-5. Bug Triage Meeting: PO reviews - the bugs in "New Issues" column - with team members (1 dev, 1 QA, 1 BA) - and move them into the right order in the "Bugs" column.
-Sprint Goal, priorities, risks, dependencies of the upcoming Sprints help for orientation how to handle bugs.
+   a) PO reviews - the bugs in "New Issues" column - with team members (1 dev, 1 QA, 1 BA & SM)
+   b) Set Priority according to the following definition:

+   P1 - Immediate must fix.
+Internal QA catches and Reported from Prod.
+   P2 - Major defect/ bug with an intended feature, but has a workaround that can wait till the next release.
+   P3 - Minor defect with a workaround, may relate to usability.
+Must be fixed in some future release.

+   c) Dev provides estimate for the bug.
+   d) Set release version:
+    i) P2s next release
+    ii) P3s any of the next 3 releases.

+   e) Place into the Bug Column/Pipeline in priority order.

 Bi-weekly for 30 min. (see xls "Cadencce & Meeting overview").
 * Preparation for this Bug Triage Meeting: QA check if there is a duplicate of this issue (remove duplicates) and confirms if all bugs are reproducable (some bugs could be fixed already)

 ----